getsolus/solus-site.github.io/content/blog/2017-03-19-this-week-in-solus-install-42.md

 url = "/2017/03/19/this-week-in-solus-install-42"
 +++

-Welcome to the 42nd installation of This Week in Solus!
+Welcome to the 42nd installation of This Week in Solus.

 ## Upgrades

-Several significant upgrades happened this week (all of which are shipped in the stable repo at the time of publication), starting with Peter spending time upgrading our KDE Frameworks to `5.32.0` and upgrading our Kdenlive to the latest release.
+Several significant upgrades happened this week (all of which are shipped in the stable repo at the time of publication), starting with Peter spending time upgrading our KDE Frameworks to 5.32.0 and upgrading our Kdenlive to the latest release.

 We updated our kernel to the latest longterm release, 4.9.16.